In addition to this FAQ page, this course has a dedicated help page.

 the student’s explanation is inconsistent with other compelling evidence (e.g. the student denies copying even though the assessment item contains material that is clearly copied from another identified source)

-then this can be a reason for a finding of AM even for a first offence.
+then this can be a reason for a finding of Academic Misconduct, even for a first offence.

 Can I appeal the decision?